Holly Bluff, Mississippi

-The Village of Holly Bluff is a small unincorporated community in Yazoo County, Mississippi.
+Holly Bluff is a small unincorporated community in Yazoo County, Mississippi.

 Originally known as "Sharbrough's Landing" to river boat pilots the community was established by the Sharbrough family in 1877.
 Located on the Sunflower River, early delta cotton planters used the river to ship their cotton to Vicksburg and New Orleans.

 Geography

 Holly Bluff is located at 32°49′17″N 90°42′32″W (32.82139, -90.70889).

 The Sharbrough family

 Following the Civil War, two brothers, Franklin Wilson and John Walter Sharbrough came to the area now known as Holly Bluff.
 Their father, Franklin Wilson Sharbrough, a cotton planter from Smith County, Mississippi had lost everything during the war.

 The Sharbrough brothers first lived in the area around Green Hill Plantation on Silver Creek.
 They worked together buying and clearing land for farming.
 The older brother, Franklin Wilson Sharbrough purchased the land on the north side of the Sunflower River and established Valley Home Plantation.
 John Walter purchased the land on the southern or Sharkey County side of the Sunflower River and called his place Patmos Plantation.
 Together, they built the first roads, bridges, levees and cotton gin in this part of the Mississippi Delta.
 Later, they built the first church then called "Sharbrough's Chapel" which still operates today as Holly Bluff United Methodist Church.

 In 1906, the railroad requested the Sharbrough family change the name of Sharbrough's Landing to Sharbroughville.
 However, the family thought Sharbroughville would be too hard to spell and settled on the name Holly Bluff.
 Holly Bluff post office was established July 31, 1906, with Marcia M. Hackler as first postmaster.